 Out-of-school suspension: Any disciplinary action whereby a student is separated from school attendance for a period of ten (10) days or less if no hearing for expulsion is initiated and prior to the date of the expulsion hearing in certain circumstances.
 Due process procedures must be followed.
-In most cases OSS will be through the Hamilton County Out of School Suspension program in Noblesville, but at administration discretion they can be sent to an alternative setting on days OSS is closed, or for other special circumstances.
+In most cases OSS at administration discretion can be sent to an alternative setting on days OSS is closed, or for other special circumstances.
 Students will receive full (100%) credit for all school work completed while serving an out of school suspension.